Advertisement

 Even if you look at countries individually, top economies are showing signs of a downturn.
 It includes everyone from France and Germany to the UK, China, and India.

-Only a few days back, Economic Times published an article titled “Global recession coming soon!
+Only a few days back, the Economic Times published an article titled “Global recession coming soon!
 Yield curves invert in US & UK”.
 Give it a read here.

 And honestly, it’s quite expected.
 Since the last recession in 2009, we’ve had one of the longest stretches of a boom period in decades.
 We are in the last phase of the recovery period.
 Consumer spending, a critical determinant, is decreasing in major economies.